 For a quintessential Italian ski holiday, the Lombardy town and resort of Bormio is the complete package.
 The historic town is full of architecture, art, history, and a lively social scene.
 But the snow slopes offer up exactly the thrills powderhounds are looking for.

-Bormio’s biggest strength are its massive skiable verticals, the longest of which from the summit of the Cime Bianca plummets 1,787 meters down.
+Bormio’s biggest strength is its massive skiable verticals, the longest of which from the summit of the Cime Bianca plummets 1,787 meters down.
 With good off-piste and fall lines as well, Bormio is best suited for intermediate and advanced skiers.
 You can also take advantage of a free bus system to reach other nearby ski areas like Livigno.

 Sauze d’Oulx